 Identifying optimal user parameters

-To explore the effect of the user parameters and to identify the optimal combination of parameters for our case of tracking flowers, we ran the tracking algorithm on each of the five image series with every combination of a range of values for each parameter (3.179 combinations): Values for max disappeared and running mean were 0-160 with a step size of 10 and for max distance we used values 0-1000 with a step size of 100.
+To explore the effect of the user parameters and to identify the optimal combination of parameters for our case of tracking flowers, we ran the tracking algorithm on each of the five image-series with every combination of a range of values for each parameter (3.179 combinations): Values for max disappeared and running mean were 0-160 with a step size of 10 and for max distance we used values 0-1000 with a step size of 100.
 Note that set to zero ignores the parameter altogether.
-We identified the setting(s) that returned the lowest number of track mismatches snd compare the tracking results between optimal settings and all parameters set to zero.
+We identified the setting(s) that returned the lowest number of track mismatches and compare the tracking results between optimal settings and all parameters set to zero.

 Additionally, we performed a set of analyses on the five ground tracks.
 First, we calculated the largest distance between any two points within any track for any flower in each of the five series.
 Further, we calculated the maximum number of frames a flower track was lost and subsequently reappeared for each series.

-Evaluating tracking perfomance
+Evaluating tracking performance

 The optimal way of quantifying tracking performance depends on the goal of the tracking.
 To associate other information obtained in the images to the individual flower, for example flower visits, we want as much as possible of the track to be correct.
 To derive flowering length, in theory we just need to track the most extreme points correctly and can ignore the intermediate points.
 Lastly, we may be interested in the number of flowers that existed in a plot, in which case we want the number of tracks obtained by automatic tracking to be as close as possible to the actual number of individuals in the series.